Gradient-free pulse optimization for adiabatic control in open few-body quantum systems: Numerical examples

-\figrefbegin{Fig2_robust}(a--c) shows the robustness of the three pulses from \figref{RAP-fig1} by plotting the infidelity, $C_{\text{fid}}^1$, (colorbor) as a function of the frequency offset $ \delta_\mathrm{dopp}$ and pulse area $\int_0^{t_f}\,\Omega(t)dt$.
-Both the unoptimized polynomial pulse and the pulse obtained from traditional QOC show islands of high fidelity (dark blue) upon increasing the Rabi frequency resulting from Rabi oscillations, and a sharp fidelity drop for non-zero Doppler shifts.
-However, the pulse obtained from adiabatic QOC achieves high state-transfer fidelity over a range of pulse areas and Doppler shifts (blue region).
-To verify our results on real quantum hardware, we ran a digitized (trotterized) version of RAP on IBM's online quantum platform~\cite{IBMQuantum}.
-We generated 625 Hamiltonian parameters, with 25 Doppler shifts and 25 pulse areas, and performed the troterrized RAP for each parameter set and each one of the pulses from \figref{RAP-fig1}.
-The average infidelity over 1024 computations is shown in \figref{Fig2_robust}(d--f).
-The results of the quantum trotterized RAP computations show a similar trend as the Python results, but the fidelity is lower since we perform 1024 repetitions for each parameter set, and the statistical error decreases the overall fidelity.
-In the SI, we compare our method with ensemble optimization.
-While both methods find pulses that are robust to Doppler shifts and intensity variations, adiabatic optimization is more efficient.
+To verify our results on real quantum hardware, we ran a trotterized version of the pulses from \figref{RAP-fig1} on IBM's \texttt{brisbane} quantum computer~\cite{IBMQuantum}~\cite{barends2016digitized}.
+We generated 625 Hamiltonian parameter sets, corresponding to 25 Doppler shifts and pulse areas, and then simulated the system evolution and recorded the fidelity for each set.
+Infidelity averaged over 1024 runs is shown in \figref{Fig2_robust}(d--f).
+The measured results resemble the Python results, but the fidelity of the former is lower due to the limited repetition number at each parameter set.
+In Sec.~2.1 in the SM~\cite{supplement}, we compare our method with ensemble optimization.
+While both methods find pulses that are robust to Doppler shifts and intensity variations, adiabatic optimization is substantially more efficient.

-Next, we accelerate an extended STIRAP protocol for state transfer between two superconducting qubits mediated via a multimode waveguide presented in Refs.~\cite{chang2020remote,malekakhlagh2024enhanced}.
-We analyze the robustness of the pulses under varying qubit and guided-mode lifetimes.
-To benchmark our method, we compare the performance of adiabatic QOC with an STA method called super-adiabatic transitionless driving (SATD), which relies on eliminating diabatic errors in the instantaneous eigenvector basis~\cite{baksic2016speeding}.
-The system from Ref.~\cite{chang2020remote} consists of two qubits, which are coupled to a multimode waveguide via tunable couplers [\figref{stirap-figure}(a)].
-Qubits $A$ and $B$ are coupled to the $n^{th}$ mode of the waveguide with amplitudes $g_{ac}^n(t)$ and $g_{bc}^n(t)$ respectively.
-Considering the single-excitation subspace (i.e., neglecting multiphoton excitations in the connector), the system's Hamiltonian is~\cite{malekakhlagh2024enhanced,schwartzman2025modeling}: